 3. Reason for the visit.
 PRC cannot issue a PO without this information.

 You must get a PO for EACH provider you see.So, if your doctor refers you to another doctor or sends you for tests, you will need to call for a PO for that visit, too.

 Payment will be denied for any visit without a PO.
-In general, you need to get a PO BEFORE you see the provider.
+In general, you need to get a PO 48 hours BEFORE you see any provider.
 The only exception to this is for emergency care and hospitalization: you must notify CTCLUSI Purchase and Referred Care within 72 hours of emergency treatment or admission to a non-IHS hospital.
 Elders 65 years and older have thirty (30) days for notification.
 When you call for a PO and we ask you to give us a reason for the visit, we ask because PRC does not pay for some types of care.
 We need to know the purpose of the visit so we can determine the priority level.
 For example, if you are going to see a doctor to have a face lift, that procedure is an excluded service (see the discussion on Medical Priorities in the next section).
 We will not issue a PO because PRC cannot pay for excluded services.
 We also have limits on certain types of services, such as chiropractic care, physical therapy, vision care, and dental care.
 When you call for a PO we can let you know if you are close to exceeding your limit.
 We cannot issue a PO without a reason for the visit.